shamansystems/Cheap-FOCer-2/assembly/readme.md

 # Assembly Guide

 The following guide explains correct procedures on how to assemble the Cheap FOCer 2(CFOC2).
 This includes mounting a flat heat sink.
-Please **pay close attention** to the details in this guide or else risk damaging the controller during assembly or later operation. **This is not time for "TLDR"**.
+Please **pay close attention** to the details in this guide or else risk damaging the controller during assembly or later during operation. **This is not time for "TLDR"**.

 ## Prerequisites